 Finnair employed an average of 5,336 (5,614) people in 2022, which is 4.9 per cent less than in the previous year.
 The number of employees decreased during 2022 by 95 or 1.8 per cent, totalling 5,230 at the end of December (5,325).
-During 2022, the staff turnover rate was 7.3 per cent (6.8).
-The increase in staff turnover was still due to continuous layoffs and the prolonged low level of activity caused by the pandemic.
-During 2022, the average number of people at work was 4,492.
+During 2022, the staff turnover rate was 7.3 per (6.8).
+The increase in staff turnover was still due continuous layoffs and the prolonged low leve activity caused by the pandemic.
+During 2022 average number of people at work was 4,492.

-Due to the impacts of the pandemic and the war in Ukraine on employment, Finnair has especially invested in social responsibility by supporting employees who were either made redundant or furloughed.
-The company has an ongoing NEXT programme designed to individually support those who lost their jobs in finding new work.
-The programme consists of, among other things, a personal plan for moving forward in career, a wide range of training, career coaching, services supporting change management and well-being, and support of the Employment and Economic Development Office of Finland.
+Due to the impacts of the pandemic and the w in Ukraine on employment, Finnair has especie invested in social responsibility by supporting employees who were either made redundant furloughed.
+The company has an ongoing NEX programme designed to individually support those who lost their jobs in finding new work.
+T programme consists of, among other things, a personal plan for moving forward in career, a wide range of training, career coaching, servic supporting change management and well-be and support of the Employment and Economi Development Office of Finland.

 Full-time staff accounted for 87 per cent (91) of Finnair employees in 2022, and 97 per cent (99) of staff were employed on a permanent basis.
 The average age of employees was 43 years (42).
 Of the personnel, 33 per cent (33) were over 50 years of age, while 13 per cent (13) were under 30 years of age.
 At the end of 2022, 56 per cent (57) of Finnair's employees were women and 44 per cent (43) were men.
-Three (three) out of the eight members of

-Finnair's Board of Directors are women.
+Three (three) out of the eight members of es Finnair's Board of Directors are women.
 Finnair does not maintain statistics based on ethnicity.

-LTIF (Lost Time Incident Frequency), which measures the frequency of accidents at the company level, increased when compared to previous year being 6.8 (5.6).
-The number of absences due to illness was higher than in the comparison period and was 5.4 per cent (2.3).
-It was still strongly affected by COVID-19 and the fact that there were more employees at work than in 2021.

-Finnair values good co-operation with labour unions representing its various employee groups.
-In 2022, the following collective agreements were negotiated:

-- An agreement between Palta and Transport

-Workers' Union AKT representing Finnair's cabin

-crew.
-The agreement is valid until the end of
+Nuı yec 5). does not maintain statistics based of emilieny. - er cent ue to LTIF (Lost Time Incident Frequency), which measures the frequency of accidents at the 8,00 velof company level, increased when compared to 22, the previous year being 6.8 (5.6).
+The number of 6,00 2. absences due to illness was higher than in the ۷. comparison period and was 5.4 per cent (2.3).
+It was 4,00 Mar still strongly affected by COVID-19 and the fact that ., war cially there were more employees at work than in 2021.
+2.00 mere were more employees of work marmin 2021.
+2,00 g ntor Finnair values good co-operation with labour EXT Finnair values good co-operation with labour L/1 unions representing its various employee groups.
+The In 2022, the following collective agreements were negotiated: negolialea.
+The a An agreement between Palta and Transport a vices Workers' Union AKT representing Finnair's cabin being, crew.
+The agreement is valid until the end of nic January 2024.
+THC .
 January 2024.

-- An agreement between Service Sector

-Employers Palta Trade Union Pro concerning

-technical aviation employees and aviation

-employees.
-The agreement is valid until the end

-of January 2025.

-- An agreement between Finnair Plc and Finnairin Insinöörit ja ylemmät FINTO ry concerning Finnair Plc:s upper white-collar employees.
-The agreement is valid until the end of February 2025.
+An agreement between Service Sector of Employers Palta Trade Union Pro concerning 99) of technical aviation employees and aviation The employees.
+The agreement is valid until the end ).
+Of of January 2025. • An agreement between Finnair Die and Finnairin /ears An agreement between Finnair Plc and Finnairin Insinöörit ig vlemmät EINITO ry concerning ears of Insinöörit ja ylemmät FINTO ry concerning Einnair Plass uppor whito-collar omployoos.
+The ۲ nnair's Finnair Plc:s upper white-collar employees.
+The E ) were agreement is valid until the end of February 2025.